 The white grape variety (also Freiburg 993-60) is a new breeding between Seyve-Villard 5276 (Seyval Blanc) x (Riesling x Pinot Gris).
 It contains genes from Vitis lincecumii, Vitis rupestris and Vitis vinifera.
 The hybrid was crossed in 1960 by Dr. Johannes Zimmermann (1907-1998) at the State Viticultural Institute in Freiburg (Baden-Württemberg).
-The name is derived from the district Merzhausen in Freiburg, where the institute owns several experimental vineyards.
-It was a crossing partner of the new varieties Baron, Bronner, Cabernet Cantor, Cabernet Carbon, Cabernet Carol, Cabernet Cortis, Calastra, Helios, Monarch, Prior, Rinot, Solaris.
-This late-maturing, high-yielding and frost-hardy vine is resistant to both types of powdery mildew and is therefore considered a PIWI variety.
+The name is derived from the district of Merzhausen in Freiburg, where the institute owns several experimental vineyards.
+It was a crossing partner of the new varieties Baron, Bronner, Cabernet Cantor, Cabernet Carbon, Cabernet Carol, Cabernet Cortis, Calastra, Helios, Monarch, Pamina, Prior, Rinot, Solaris.
+The late-maturing, high-yielding and frost-hardy vine is resistant to both types of powdery mildew and is therefore considered a PIWI variety.
 It yields white wines with a fruity aroma.
 In 2018, four hectares of vines were reported in Germany (D-STATIS); a small stand is also said to exist in Belgium.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl